How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 There are a few blocks to fill out:

-• Keywords of products - Use a few keywords that you think will attract the attention of potential suppliers.
-For this part, you can be a little vague as you aim to get the attention of many people as possible.
+• Keywords for products—Use a few keywords that you think will attract the attention of potential suppliers.
+For this part, you can be a little vague as you aim to get the attention of as many people as possible.

-• Detailed description - This box requires a reasonably exact description of what you seek.
-While what is needed varies by-products, you should include materials, dimensions, and if you need logos or customization.
+• Detailed description—This box requires a reasonably exact description of what you seek.
+While what is needed varies by by-products, you should include materials, dimensions, and whether you need logos or customization.

 **Consider presenting yourself as someone lower on the totem pole, such as a buyer or procurement manager.
 When ordering, you must run all decisions by your “CEO”–this trick will give you room while negotiating.

-• Photos - make sure you have good photos to accurately portray what you want, including close-ups of any details you want to do.
+• Photos—Make sure you have good photos that accurately portray what you want, including close-ups of any details you want to include.

 Send Direct Messages